The Sand, Gravel, & Construction Materials Industry

 relative to total production, B.C. leads the country in this area

 and the outlook for continued growth is positive.
-It is this

 The total value of production from stone quarries has